-Our Action Plan for implementing the TWSIP's strategic priorities over the 5-year
+Our Action Plan for implementing the TWSIP's strategic priorities over the 5-year Period 2022-25 is set out in the Table below.

 For each of the strategic priority and associated actions (set out in Section 5) there are performance indicators and measures to help monitor progress, together with proposed "lead" and "support" delivery partners.